Everton Camargo

-Everton Camargo (born 25 May 1991), also simply known as Everton (艾華頓), is a professional footballer who currently plays as a winger for Hong Kong Premier League club Lee Man.
+Everton Camargo (born 25 May 1991), also simply known as Everton (艾華頓), is a professional footballer who currently plays as a winger for Hong Kong Premier League club Kitchee.
 Born in Brazil, he plays for the Hong Kong national team.

 Club career

 Wong Tai Sin

-On 4 January 2016, Camargo moved to Hong Kong club, Wong Tai Sin.
+On 4 January 2016, Camargo joined Hong Kong Premier League club Wong Tai Sin.

 Biu Chun Glory Sky

 On 21 July 2016, Camargo signed with Biu Chun Glory Sky.

 Yuen Long

 On 15 July 2017, Yuen Long announced the signing of Camargo as a free agent during their 2017–18 season kick off event.
 During a 2017–18 Senior Shield semi final match against Hong Kong giants Kitchee, Camargo scored two goals in a 3–1 upset over the Hong Kong Premier League champions.
 He would later help the club to an improbable 2017–18 Hong Kong Senior Challenge Shield being the top scorer with 4 goals.